-The main document should contain title, abstract, keywords, main text, references, author contributions (when needed), figure and table captions and appendixes in that order.
+The main document should contain title, abstract, keywords, main text, supplementary material (when needed), references, author contributions (when needed), figure and table captions and appendixes in that order

 Title.
 A title is to be brief and simple and should summarize the major scientific results of the paper.